KevinBritten/kobo2anki/README.md

 ## Planned Features

 - Select location of Kobo annotation files.
-- Manually set the original language of the passage as well as the language to translate to.
 - Server mode to allow a small amount of translations without an API key.
 - Support for multiple books.
 - Selection and handling of individual highlighted passages instead of only bulk add.